-Figure 1-11: PUTT LOGIC DIAGRAM on page 1-31 is the logic diagram for the PUTT scheme for the ALPS with Three Phase Tripping.
-A PUTT scheme requires Zone 1 functions as well as overreaching zone functions.
+Figure 1-12: PUTT LOGIC DIAGRAM on page 1-29 is the logic diagram for the PUTT scheme.
+This scheme requires Zone 1 as well as overreaching zone functions.
 Zone 1 trips directly via OR1, AND4, OR25, OR3, OR4, AND3, OR13, AND13, OR7, and AND7 and keys the transmitter to the trip frequency via OR5.
-Tripping for internal faults not seen by the Zone 1 functions occurs when an overreaching function operates and the receiver(s) produce an output, satisfying the input conditions of the comparer, AND407.
+Tripping for internal faults not seen by the Zone 1 functions occurs when an overreaching function operates and the receiver(s) produce an output, satisfying the input conditions of the comparator, AND407.